LewisMDillon/Bushy-Park-Social-Tennis/README.md

 - **Latest News**

     This section provides users of the site with up to date information about Social Tennis.
-Returning users of this site willl find useful information here regarding future sessions.
+Returning users of this site will find useful information here regarding future sessions.

     This section also serves to provide new users with a way of seeing that Social Tennis is an active event which is currently operating.
 Up to date news items show new users that the site, and therefore the event are still taking place.